Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_16_display_types/quiz.md

    - C. `display: inline-block;`
    - D. `display: none;`

+**Answer: B**

+Block elements take up the full width available and automatically start on a new line.
+Each block element stacks vertically.

 2. Rhea Joy wants three buttons side by side that accept width and height.
 Which display should she use?
    - A. `display: block;`
    - B. `display: inline;`
    - C. `display: inline-block;`
    - D. `display: flex;`

+**Answer: C**

+Inline-block is perfect for buttons or cards that need to be side by side while accepting width and height.

 3. What happens when you set `width: 200px;` on an element with `display: inline;`?
    - A. The width is applied normally